Where to go

-Certified shops like those you’ll find through the FCCN are proven experts in Ford vehicles and repair procedures.
+Certified collision centers like those you’ll find through the FCCN are proven experts in Ford vehicles and repair procedures.
 They’re focused on preserving the integrity of the vehicle and providing the safest possible repairs – with the credentials to back that up.
 After all, no one knows Ford better than Ford.

 The right tools and procedures matter

 The complexity of today’s vehicles makes it more important than ever to find a repair center that’s up to the task of getting your vehicle back to pre-accident condition.

 FCCN collision centers have the latest training, equipment and repair procedures to handle the intricate vehicle systems, sheet metal and even things like the aluminum-alloy panels on Ford trucks and SUVs.
 Plus, they can give you a lifetime limited warranty* on all repairs.

 Remember, even if your insurance company wants to steer you in another direction, you have the right to choose where you take your vehicle after an accident.
 It’s your call.
 And with a network of more than 1,200 collision centers across the country, the FCCN ensures the right call is easy to make.